Mike Dovilla

 Michael D. Dovilla (born March 13, 1975) is a member of the Ohio House of Representatives who represents the Seventeenth District since 2025.
-He was also in the Ohio House from 2011–2016.
+He was also in the Ohio House from 2011 to 2016.
 He is a Republican.

 Career

 Dovilla was raised in Berea, Ohio, and graduated from Baldwin-Wallace College and American University.
 A U.S. Navy veteran, he formerly worked as a Presidential appointee at the U.S. Office of Personnel Management, committee staffer for U.S. Senator George Voinovich and a Presidential Management Intern at the U.S. Department of State.
 He is a member of Phi Kappa Tau and began a two-year term as national president of the fraternity in July 2016.
 Dovilla is a lieutenant commander in the Reserve Component of the U.S. Navy, having earned his commission in 2002.
 In 2007–2008, he completed a 12-month deployment in Iraq.
 He also manages The Dovilla Group, a strategic consulting firm.